Yves Deruyter: Career

 Yves Deruyter started his DJ career in 1985 and has played in Belgian clubs such as Globe, Barocci, Cherrymoon, Extreme, Carat, BBC, and La Rocca.
-In 1991, like so many DJs, he also started an artist career.
+In 1991, he also started an artist career.
 Since then he has been signed to Bonzai Records.
 His first single "Animals" became a big club hit in Belgium.
 At this stage people started watching artists like Yves Deruyter for playing on big raves such as Mayday, Energy, Love Parade, Street Parade, Nature One, Trance Energy, Mystery Land, Inner City, Sensation Black, Dance Valley, Groundzero, Frequence, Decibel Outdoor, Defqon 1, Gatecrasher, I love Techno, Antwerp is Burning, City Parade, and Tomorrowland.